 For example, company-name.com.Note:

-If you switch to a different domain that already includes users and groups, the authentication will fail for the existing users and groups, and data saved by the existing users will be lost.
+If you switch to a different domain that already includes users and groups, the authentication fails for the existing users and groups, and data saved by the existing users is lost.

 - If you have geo-located or security-restricted domain controllers, manually specify the domain controllers closest to this vRealize Log Insight instance.